 We’re not just finding a different way to do things.
 We’re finding a better way.

 Our experts aren’t afraid to get their hands dirty—or, in the case of a right whale necropsy, their entire body.
 Whether it’s rescuing stranded seals or patrolling national parks, we’re out on the frontlines of the field.
 We are creating better outcomes for animals, for people, and for the places we call home.

 In India, we secured and donated the land to create a corridor where elephants could roam between habitats.
 Now, we’re working to secure 101 of those corridors across the country.
 In Kenya, our unique approach to wildlife crime has significantly reduced poaching from taking place in the areas we work.
 And in our backyard of Cape Cod, we’ve improved the release rates for dolphins from one out of every ten to three out of every four.
 It’s not always glamorous work, but it’s always necessary work.
 And it’s work that leads to results.

 When we rescue one animal—a house pet abandoned in a hurricane, a milk cow displaced by an earthquake, a right whale entangled in fishing line—we’re doing much more than saving a life.
 We’re reuniting a family.
 We’re restoring a community’s livelihood.
 We’re saving a species on the brink of extinction.
 We’re saving our planet.

-Since 2000, across six continents and three oceans, we have rescued more than 275,000 animals.
+Since 2000, across six continents and the ocean, we have rescued more than 275,000 animals.
 That’s just a fraction of the number of animals living in distress, to be sure.
 But when we measure our progress, we find cause for hope.